MBA in Consulting: Career Path

 Objectives, Goals, and Vision

-The objectives, goals, and vision of an MBA in Consulting program can vary depending on the specific program and the school offering it, but generally, the program aims to prepare students for successful careers in consulting.
+An MBA in Consulting program's objectives, goals, and vision can vary depending on the program and the school.
+Still, generally, the program aims to prepare students for successful careers in consulting.
 Here are some examples of objectives, goals, and vision of an MBA in Consulting programs:

 Objectives: